Cornwall boasts a large number of world-famous gardens, many of which are within easy reach of the hotel

-Below is a full list of the gardens close to the hotel, many of which The Nare has concessionary rates for if tickets are purchased from the Hotel Reception.
+Below is a full list of the gardens close to the hotel, many of which The Nare has concessionary rates for tickets purchased at the hotel.
 The Nare Spring Garden Breaks are designed to enable you to see these gardens at their best.
 However, a surprising number of the gardens are open all year round, and the autumn colours are magnificent.

 Cornwall's Spring Story - the moment Cornish Magnolias flower, spring has arrived in England - was founded by The Nare Hotel in partnership with the Great Gardens of Cornwall.FIND OUT MORE

-Caerhays Castle Gardens are everything you could wish for in a spring woodland garden.
+Caerhays Estate & Gardens are everything you could wish for in a spring woodland garden.
 Holders of the National Magnolia and Podocarpus Collection.
 It is also the original home of the world famous x williamsii camellias that came across from China.